 Any violations cited are recorded and filed on an ongoing basis.
 Each operator receives a notice of the violation and is given 30 business days to respond with an action plan to correct any deficiencies that may have warranted a citation.
-The department performed 1,105 inspections in FY 2022 resulting in 196 violations.
+The department performed 882 inspections in FY 2023 resulting in 217 violations.

-In conjunction with the Mississippi Natural Gas Association, MS811 and the Pipeline Safety Division, the operators within the State of Mississippi were provided with the opportunity to attend training courses, which will aid in the qualification of operator personnel concerning the Minimum Federal Pipeline Safety Regulations, Pipeline and Hazardous Material Safety Administration, Code of Federal Regulations Title 49, Part 190 - 199.
+In conjunction with the Mississippi Natural Gas Association, MS811 and the Pipeline Safety Division, the operators within the State of Mississippi were provided with the opportunity to attend training courses, which will aid in the qualification of operator personnel concerning the Minimum Federal Pipeline Safety Regulations, Pipeline and Hazardous Material Safety Administration, Code of Federal Regulations Title 49, Part 190 - 199 and the Mississippi Prevention law.